pjgpetecodes/OctoPetShop/README.md

 - To debug using Docker direct from VS2022;
     - Install Docker Desktop
-    - Select "docker-compose" from the "Startup Projects dropdown"
+    - Select "docker-compose" from the "Startup Projects" dropdown
     - Run the project

 - To provision to a local Kubernetes Cluster;